intersystems-community/native-api-contest-template/README.md

 Start a bash shell to the container and execute `run.sh`

+## Troubleshooting Docker-Compose

+If docker-compose fails, the two most common problems are:

+1. Docker version mismatch.
+The docker-compose specifies version 3.6.
+If you have a different version, you should be able to just change the version in `docker-compose.yml`
+2. Port unavailable.
+If you're already running a container on your machine, you might need to change the port number that is exported.

 ## How to start coding
 This is a template, so you can use a template button on Github to create your own copy of this repository.
 The repository is ready to code in VSCode with ObjectScript plugin.